nmakel/solaredge_setapp/README.md

 print(f"Inverter {status['serial']} is {status['status']} at {status['power_ac']:.2f}W")
 ```

-See the `status.proto` file for all possible fields, and `solaredge_setapp/status.py`  for all fields that are parsed for this endpoint.
+See the relevant `.proto` file in `solaredge_setapp/messages/` for all possible fields, and `solaredge_setapp/%endpoint%.py` for all fields that are parsed for that particular endpoint.

 The following API endpoints are available: